 This policy is met.
-The proposed code amendments are consistent with this policy because the notice of the public hearing was noticed in the newspaper prior to a public hearing before the City Council, as required by state law.
-Notice was published in the Siuslaw News on May 12 and May 16, 2018.
-Staff also updates the City's website to state when City meetings are held.
-Materials for City Council meetings are posted on the website prior to the meeting.
+The proposed code amendments are consistent with this policy because the notice of the public hearing was noticed in the newspaper prior to a public hearing before the Planning Commission, as required by state law.
+Notice was published in the Siuslaw News on April 25 and May 2, 2018.
+Staff also keeps the City's website up to date on when the city meetings are held and materials for the Planning Commission meetings are posted on the website a week prior to the meeting.
 The agendas are also posted in the temporary City Hall location at the Public Works Facility.